Freedom of religion: Contemporary restrictions

 Restrictions on religion across the world increased between mid-2009 and mid-2010, according to a 2012 study by the Pew Research Center.
 Restrictions in each of the five major regions of the world increased – including in the Americas and sub-Saharan Africa, the two regions where overall restrictions previously had been declining.
 In 2010, Egypt, Nigeria, the Palestinian territories, Russia, and Yemen were added to the "very high" category of social hostilities.
 The five highest social hostility scores were for Pakistan, India, Sri Lanka, Iraq, and Bangladesh.
 In 2015, Pew published that social hostilities declined in 2013, but the harassment of Jews increased.

 In the Palestinian territories, Palestinians face tight restrictions on practicing the freedom of religion due to the ongoing Israeli–Palestinian conflict.
 In a report published by the Geneva-based Euro-Mediterranean Human Rights Monitor, eyewitnesses reported systematic practices aiming at preventing young men and women from performing their prayers at Masjid Al-Aqsa.
 These practices include military orders issued by the Israeli Defense Army commander against specific Palestinians who have an effective role in Jerusalem, interrogating young men, and creating a secret blacklist of people who are prevented from entering the Al-Aqsa Mosque.

 The lack of religious freedom in China has led to Uyghur Muslims fleeing the country to take refuge in other parts of the world.
-However, the diplomatic relations of Beijing have resulted in the abuse and detention of Uyghur Muslims even in abroad.
-The government of UAE was reportedly one of the three Arab nations to have detained and deported Uyghur Muslims living in asylum in Dubai, back to China.
+Uyghurs abroad encounter digital surveillance and intimidation, where their families in China are sometimes being used as leverage.
+The diplomatic relations of Beijing have resulted in the abuse and detention of Uyghur Muslims even in abroad.
+Along with Egypt and Saudi Arabia, the government of UAE was reportedly one of the three Arab nations to have detained and deported Uyghur Muslims living in asylum in Dubai, back to China.
 The decision received a lot of criticism due to China's poor human rights records and no extradition agreement shared between the two countries.
+Thailand and Turkey also have detained and deported Uyghurs reportedly under the pressure of the Chinese government.